 Gait Trainer Accessories

 Most gait trainers have accessories that come in different sizes to make certain that parts of the gait trainer will fit the user.
-Listed below are some accessories for the gait trainers listed above that may need to be purchased separately and are worth describing for you.
+Listed below in this best gait trainer guide are some accessories for the gait trainers listed above that may need to be purchased separately and are worth describing for you.

 Wenzelite Forearm Platforms for all Wenzelite Posterior and Anterior Safety Roller and Gait Trainers

 This forearm platform is made by Wenzelite and can be mounted anywhere along the handlebar of any Wenzelite gait trainer according to the user’s weight bearing needs.
 The handgrips are angle adjustable and able to move forward, backward, up, or down and made of lightweight aluminum.
 Each side is height and depth adjustable.
 For added comfort, the armrests are molded into one piece with a flexible edge, plus there are hook-and-loop straps to prevent arms from slipping.

 - Handgrips extend forward or backward, supinate, pronate, and are angle adjustable

 - May be mounted anywhere along the handlebar, including the front; Position is determined by patient's weight bearing needs